 ARE THEY SAFE?
 ARE THEY NICE?

-The HUD apartments designated for “disability” or “elderly” are often been nice, safe, clean, quiet and located in nice residential neighborhoods.
+The HUD apartments designated for “disability” or “elderly” are often safe, clean, quiet and located in nice residential neighborhoods.
 They are generally one-bedroom apartments or efficiencies.
 Some buildings have a small amount of 2-bedrooms.

-The HUD apartments I have seen for “family” are a mix.
-Some are nice, many are general public housing projects, which may not be as nice.
+The HUD apartments that are not designated elderly or disabled are a mix.
+Some are nice, many are general public housing projects, which may not be as nice, well-maintained or safe.